meamuri/awesome-elixir-summary/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## TODO
-  * sort
   * tests
-  * categories
-  * codestyle: module Model to Request module, more functions and helpers

   * db dump to project directory
   * db management tutorial to readme file